About Research, Innovation and Commercialisation

 - Leonie Walsh: Director & Founder, Productive Management Solutions, Former Victorian Government Lead Scientist

-- Jia-Yee Lee: Enterprise Fellow, Melbourne School of Engineering, University of Melbourne
+- Jia-Yee Lee: Enterprise Fellow, Faculty of Engineering and Information Technology, The University of Melbourne

-- Brian Pang: Business Development and Research Commercialisation, University of Melbourne
+- Brian Pang: Business Development and Research Commercialisation, The University of Melbourne